 Capital Regional Medical Center is taking proactive measures to help ensure the health and safety of patients, caregivers, colleagues and our communities.
 Adjusted visitor access and screening are tools that we have implemented to help slow the spread of COVID-19.
-Beginning May 4, at 6 a.m., one visitor per patient (except for COVID19 Units) will be permitted into the hospital during visitor hours:6 a.m. – 8 p.m.
+Beginning July 3 at 8pm no visitors will be permitted into the hospital (with *exceptions.)
 This includes our external campuses; such as the Cancer Center, Breast Center, Wellness Center, Bariatric Center, Southwood ER and Gadsden ER.
-If a patient in one of the COVID19 units needs to obtain an item from a loved one that is unable to visit, their loved one can come to our main entrance and provide the patient’s name and room number.
+Exceptions include:

 - One parent or guardian for pediatric patients

 - One support person for labor and delivery patients

 - One support person for patients with disabilities or impairments—One support person/driver for patients in outpatient surgery

 - One support person for critically ill patients who may be at end of life